Ace Lightning's Simon Hollander is a mild mannered accountant — until you insult his son.

 In Season 6, Dexter considers lettint the police catch the Doomsday Killer, but then he kidnaps his son.

 Diagnosis: Murder.
 Do not mess with anyone Mark Sloan has taken under his wing, or the kindly old doctor will destroy you.
 In one episode, the villain knocks Steve Sloan down a flight of cement stairs, while Mark is standing at the top.
 Mark immediately high-kicks the guy down those same stairs with an impressive .
 When asked if it was karate, he casually replies, "Fred Astaire."

-Series 5, The Eleventh Doctor acts as a Papa Wolf for all of humanity to the Atraxi with a little history lesson in the first episode.
+The Eleventh Doctor acts as a Papa Wolf for all of humanity to the Atraxi with a little history lesson in The Eleventh Hour.
 Safe to say, his speech solidified Matt Smith as The Doctor for those who weren't already convinced.

 Atraxi: You are not of this world.
 The Doctor: No, but I've put a lot of work into it. ...
 The Doctor: Okay!
 One more, just one more... is this world protected? *cue montage of aliens who have attacked or threatened humanity* The Doctor: But you're not the first lot to have come here.
 Oh, there have been so many!
 And what you've got to ask is... what happened to them? *cue montage of the previous ten incarnations of the Doctor, ending with Eleven stepping through the image of Ten* The Doctor: Hello.
 I'm the Doctor.
 Basically... run.

 In Amy's Choice, the Dream Lord remarks on the Doctor's tendency to swell in masterful fury when someone he cares about is threatened.